wakizashi90/library_management/README.md

 7. Run the server
 python manage.py runserver

-Docker & Docker Compose
+## Docker & Docker Compose
-1. Build and run with Docker Compose
+1. Build and run with Docker Compose:

 docker-compose up --build
 2. Go to http://127.0.0.1:8000 OR http://127.0.0.1:8000/swagger/ to see the swagger docs locally